hiroyasuakada/UnrealEgo/README.md

 ## Implementation for pelvis-relative 3D pose estimation

-Note that if you want to use/estimate device-relative poses, please follow the instruction in the previous section.
-Also check out our [UnrealEgo2 and UnrealEgo-RW](https://unrealego.mpi-inf.mpg.de/).
+Note that if you want to use/estimate device-relative poses, please follow the instructions in the previous section.
+Also, check out our [UnrealEgo2 and UnrealEgo-RW](https://unrealego.mpi-inf.mpg.de/).

 ### Dependencies